Handforth railway station: Services

-On Sundays there is an hourly service to both Manchester and to Crewe.
+Northern Trains provides an hourly service between Manchester Piccadilly, Stockport and Crewe; there is also an hourly service between Manchester Piccadilly and Alderley Edge.
+On Sundays, there is an hourly service between Manchester Piccadilly and Crewe.

 Friends of Handforth Station

 The Friends of Handforth Station, formed in 1996, are an active station adoption group who have carried out a number of projects at the station, including a station garden, sculptures, poetry and signs from railway operators in other countries.

 The group works towards securing easier platform access for disabled passengers and those with prams, bikes etc.